 And so, a lot of people, they don’t take risks because they’re scared to risk that thing happening.
 So, they play the middle, and they’re middle class, middle income, middle everything, and they’re B students, and they’re not going to go all in on one.
 They’re not going to go to the extremes.
 So, there’s that.
 Think about thought experiments for the things that you’re really afraid of.
 And again, like this great saying from Tony Robbins, “Stress is the adult word for fear.”
 “Really stressed about it,” you’re just afraid of the outcome if it doesn’t happen.

 Well, let’s face the damn thing that you’re afraid of, and think about how you can actually get stronger as a result, and you might like that and you might end up saying, “Woah, I kind of want that to happen.”
 So anyway, there’s that, thought experiments about the nightmare scenarios and then how to prepare to be stronger as a result.
 But also, playing the extremes means in your life, most people don’t play extremes in their life.
 So, examples of that, like from… A lot of guys listening to this are trying to get better in their dating and their relationships, and a lot of them suffer from playing middle.
 There’s nothing happening nice in the middle.
 So, you should be thinking in terms of, “How can I be risky?”
-And that’s very sexual, like the easy-going, adventurous guy and takes risks.
+And that’s very sexual, like the easy-going, adventurous guy who takes risks.

 When you’re flirting, or you’re out at the bar, or you’re on a date, be a little bit more adventurous than you normally would be.
 Maybe you’d be “Do Not Enter” in some VIP area and you’re just like, “Yeah, let’s go.”
 And you go in there and you sneak in there, and it’s risky, and your heart’s racing, and she’s like, “Ah, we shouldn’t be here.”
 And you’re like, “Yeah, that’s why we’re here.”
 And you’re having fun.
 That’s one extreme of the bell end, of the dumbbell.
 And then the other extreme is, maybe at work or some other area, you’ve got some stability.
 So, you put away that six months of wages, emergency backup or whatever, or you’ve invested.
 You’re safe in that area but you’re risky in this other one.

-One area in my life is I was in a safe career, which is actually being a professor, then I unconsciously started dabbling in this other area, unconscious drives to have my sexual expression in that other area, and I was living that life that I just described to you.
+One area in my life is I was in a safe career, trajectory of being a professor, then I unconsciously started dabbling in this other area, unconscious drives to have my sexual expression in that other area, and I was living that life that I just described to you.
 Conservative in one area, risky in another.
 Gary Vaynerchuk talks about this in terms of clouds and dirt, and in the middle is… Don’t bother with that.
 So, getting down into the nitty-gritty of understanding how Facebook ads work, for instance, if you’re running a small business, and then understanding up in the clouds of like the bigger picture strategy of thinking 10 years out, 20 years out, understanding brand and what that means.
 That’s where the magic is, at the dumbbell ends.
 A lot of people are in the middle.
 I think that’s just a bad idea.

 Henry Chong: Yep.
 Well, we’re coming up on the hour.
-So, maybe I’ll just finish off with… There’s a really good friend of mine, and he always… We were classmates back at Oxford, and after three years of digging through all the [INAUDIBLE 00:50:27] philosophy, and moral philosophy, and everything that there was, he’s like, “You know what?
+So, maybe I’ll just finish off with… There’s a really good friend of mine, and he always… We were classmates back at Oxford, and after three years of digging through all the analytic philosophy, and moral philosophy, and everything that there was, he’s like, “You know what?
 I think it all boils down to two simple principles,” which I actually personally really like.
 And he says, “One, minimize regret.
 Can’t go too far wrong whenever you’re trying to make a decision if you just say… What’s the best path to minimize regret?”
 Again, I don’t really know what the potential outcomes are, the distribution, but just how do I minimize regret?
 That’s one.

 And the other thing is maximize serendipity.
 Again, who knows what’s going to happen?
 Put yourself into situations to maximize the potential of serendipity.
-Again, I think if you know those two things, almost like the two barbells, you’re really safe or minimize regret, and the sort of asymmetric risk reward of maximizing serendipity.
+Again, I think if you do those two things, almost like the two barbells, you’re really safe or minimize regret, and the sort of asymmetric risk reward of maximizing serendipity.
 You won’t go too far away.

-Dr. David Tian: Yeah, nice.
+David Tian: Yeah, nice.
 Great way to end.
 You always have great quotes, so that’s excellent.
 Alright, guys, thanks for, and ladies, thanks for listening, and we’re wrapping up here.
 Join the DTPHD podcast group.
 That’s where you can interact with us personally, ask us questions, and maybe we’ll do a whole podcast for you on that question.
 So, join the DTPHD podcast group.
 You can find the link in the description for this podcast.
 Also, you can find me at DavidTianPHD.com, and I got a whole series of masterclasses that are free.
 So, join that.
 Henry, how can they get in touch with you?